telerik/xaml-docs/controls/radvirtualgrid/filtering/programmatic-filtering.md

         }
 {{endregion}}

-### DistinctValuesLoading
+## DistinctValuesLoading

-When the user clicks the filtering funnel, this event is raised as the __FilteringControl__ needs to be populated with the relevant distinct values.
-Achieving this can be done through the properties of the event arguments.
+When the user clicks the filtering funnel, this event is raised as the FilteringControl needs to be populated with the relevant distinct values.

+Achieving this can be done through the properties of the event arguments:

-* __Cancel__: The event can be canceled by setting the property value to true.
+* `Cancel`&mdash;The event can be canceled by setting the property value to true.

-* __ColumnIndex__: Provides information regarding the index of the column for which the distinct values are needed.
+* `ColumnIndex`&mdash;Provides information regarding the index of the column for which the distinct values are needed.

-* __ItemsSource__: The property through which the distinct values required for the given column are provided.
+* `ItemsSource`&mdash;The property through which the distinct values required for the given column are provided.

-#### __[C#] Example 2: Subscribing to the DistinctValuesLoading event__
+#### __[C#] Subscribing to the DistinctValuesLoading event__
 {{region radvirtualgrid-filtering-programmatic-filtering_1}}
 	private void VirtualGrid_DistinctValuesLoading(object sender, DistinctValuesLoadingEventArgs e)
         {